jantonioavalos/jantonioavalos/src/content/posts/portfolio-search-experience.md

 time: "7 min"
 title: "Designing a search experience"
 description: "I redesigned the search experience of our corporate website"
-featuredImage: /assets/portfolio-3/portfolio-cover-video-center.png
+featuredImage: /assets/portfolio-4/cover-search-experience.png
 type: "Case Study"
 private: false
 ---

 **Summary:** I led the redesign of the customer's journey from the search bar to the product's assets.
 That helped users to find specifications, files or more content related to their search.

-## About my process
+## About the process

-This case study simplifies all the non-linear progress in these project's phases:
+For this case study, I simplified the non-linear progress using these product phases:

 1. [Strategy](#1-strategy)
 2. [Research and analysis](#2-research-and-analysis)